August 29th, 2024 Mrs D's Blog

 Very healing and very freeing.

-I figured stuff out as I was typing it out, and because I was protected by an anonymous moniker I wasn’t filtering my communication for any audience.
+I figured stuff out as I was typing it out, and because I was anonymous I wasn’t filtering my communication for any audience.
 By sharing my secrets with brutal honestly on my blog my shame started to lift and I began to heal.

 * Externalising my thoughts = powerful and healing.

-* Externalising my thoughts AND gaining love & support from likeminded people online = priceless.
+* Externalising my thoughts AND gaining support from likeminded people online = priceless.

 This was one of the big reasons I wanted to set up this site.
-Not only did I want to offer a place where visitors to my blog could talk to and support each other more easily, but I wanted to provide an online environment where others could easily and quickly type out their own feelings or thoughts without having to start up a blog of their own (although many of our members do!) or go out and buy a journal.
+Not only did I want to offer a place where people could talk to and support each easily and anonymously, but I wanted to provide an online environment where others could easily and quickly type out their own feelings or thoughts.

-It’s so gratifying now that we’re up and running to hear from members how writing out their truths is helping (and of course receiving sympathy, empathy & support from others who can relate is also super-cool).
+It’s so gratifying to watch members here writing out their truths and receiving empathy & support from others.
 I spotted this in the Members Feed a couple of days ago:

 Member: “I think writing down my cravings and getting feedback from people here has really lessened their power.”